letsgetrandy/brototype/README.md

 ```

 ## Brotie
 For the brofessional: want to use brototype.js but it's too bro for work?
 Just give it the [Brotie](http://brotie.jdauriemma.com) treatment so you can bro down at the office!
+Alias some or all of the names to make your boss happy.

 ## Do you use Brototype?
 Are you using Brototype in the wild?